Manston attacked on ‘The Hardest Day’, 18th August 1940

 Aircraftman 1st Class Sydney Thomas Philbrick, aged 23 was killed and is buried in Brighton City Cemetery.

-Among those injured were: Aircraftman T C Croxton, Aircraftman E B Davies, Aircraftman H H Valentine, Sergeant W Jones, Sergeant D E Kingaby.
+Among those injured were: Aircraftman T C Croxton, Aircraftman E B Davies, Aircraftman H H Valentine, Sergeant W Jones (266 Sqn), Sergeant D E Kingaby (266 Sqn).

 The Fictitious Heinkel He 113

-The Station ORB recorded that the attacking aircraft were Heinkel He 113, a fictitious aircraft that was publicised by the Nazi Minister of Propaganda, Joseph Goebbels.
+The Station ORB and that of No.54 Squadron recorded that the attacking aircraft included Heinkel He 113, a fictitious aircraft that was publicised by the Nazi Minister of Propaganda, Joseph Goebbels.

 “Another attack made on the aerodrome by twelve H.E.113’s with cannon and machine gun fire.
 Two Spitfires were destroyed on the ground.